ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The Bad Lands cow boy._](https://chroniclingamerica.loc.gov/lccn/sn84024777/1886-10-21/ed-1/seq-3)

 #### 1886-10-21 &middot; Little Missouri, Dakota [i.e. N.D.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+r...

+/&#x27;ell, but have you no regard for
+your reputation?&quot;
+&quot;Reputation&#x27;s nuffin to me by the
+side of liie.&quot; i: .­
+&quot;Do you consider your life worth
+more than other people&#x27;s?&quot;
 &quot;It&#x27;s worth more to me, sah.&quot;
 ,&quot;But why shonldv^ou act upon&#x27;a
 different rule from^otner men?&quot;